hooksw/konify/README.md

 [Compose] is good, but still has the following issues:

 * There are performance issues in some cases, mostly related to unnecessary recompositions.
-* Needs to be marked stable everywhere.
+* Needs to be marked stable in many places.
 * Compose UI cannot be used in the Web DOM.

 Therefore, we plan to achieve the following goals: